 The CPSC created the national recall list to help consumers keep track of products with known hazards or defects.
 The list updates almost daily with new items, and currently contains thousands of products with known health and safety risks.
 The list includes an enormous range of items, from hot water heaters to children’s toys.

 A product liability claim can help you pay for medical bills, lost wages, and the intangible losses of an accident.
 These cases, however, require the assistance of an experienced Kansas City product liability attorney.
-At Wendt Law P.C., our Kansas City product liability lawyers stand up for victims of personal injury and advocate for their needs.
+At Wendt Law P.C., our Kansas City product liability lawyers stand up for victims of personal injury.
+We advocate for their needs.
 To learn more about our product liability services or to schedule a free initial consultation, please contact us.